-Rationale and description of measure: To maintain staff competencies and its status as a training office for legislative auditors, the Office must allocate sufficient resources for training activities.
-The Office tracks the time each employee spends on training activities.
+Rationale and description of measure: To maintain employee competencies and its status as a training office for legislative auditors, the Office must allocate sufficient resources for training activities.
+The Office tracks the time each employee spends on training activities in its time and project management system.
+Available working hours are the amount of time available after deducting vacation leave, statutory holidays and sick leave.